Coz I Luv You: Release

 "Coz I Luv You" was released on 7" vinyl by Polydor Records in the United Kingdom, Ireland, across Europe, Scandinavia, Yugoslavia, Israel, Canada, South Africa, Australia, New Zealand, Argentina, Brazil and Japan.
 In the United States it was released by Cotillion.
 The B-side, "My Life is Natural", would appear on the band's 1972 compilation Coz I Luv You.
 It was also included on the 2007 compilation B-Sides.
 In 1977 and again in 1987, the single was re-issued in Germany.
 In 1983, it was re-issued in Belgium.
 In 1993, the song was re-issued in Germany again, but on CD.

 "Coz I Luv You" was later featured in the 1998 film Velvet Goldmine and in the launch advert for the Ford Transit.
 The song was also used in an episode of the BBC drama Life on Mars.
 The song also features in the 2004 film El Lobo (also known as The Wolf), a political thriller revolving around the Spanish terrorist group ETA.

 Promotion

 No music video was filmed to promote the single.
-In the UK, the band performed the song on the UK music show Top of the Pops, once on November 1971 and again on the 1971 Christmas edition.
+In the UK, the band performed the song on the UK music show Top of the Pops, once in November 1971 and again on the 1971 Christmas edition.
 The band also performed the song on the Belgian TV show Popshop and the German TV shows Disco and Beat-Club.
 In 1973, they performed the song on the Dutch show Popgala.